sydneyyangg/sydneyyangg/readme.md

 # Hi, I'm Sydney!

 I'm a Systems Design Engineering student at the University of Waterloo.
+Product @AI-Core Prev SWE @Ford Motor Company and Data @Treasury Board Secretariat of Ontario.
-Prev SWE @Ford Motor Company and Data @Treasury Board Secretariat of Ontario.
+Always seeking opportunities!

 i like signals, the math behind it, the information it can carry, and decoding it in software!